YellowTodd/js_zanac/README.md

-# zanac-ai
+# zanac-ai for javascript

 Cleanroom reverse engineering of Zanac AI for MSX 1 (by Compile, 1986) by Marcelo de Gomensoro Malheiros

-Assembler porting to javascript by Kijun Na with Claude
+Assembler porting to javascript by Kijun Na with Claude. source folder contains z80 assembler rom source code. web folder contains java script source code for play.

 See `plan.md` (top level) for the full design.
 This README is the operator's quick reference.